Tracking Eta: Tropical storm warning issued for Tampa Bay area

+The National Weather Service in Tampa Bay issued a tornado watch for Hillsborough, Pinellas, Lee, Sarasota, Manatee, Charlotte, Hardee, DeSoto counties until 5 p.m.
+Wednesday.

-The northern Tampa Bay area remains in Tropical Storm Eta's cone of uncertainty, with some spaghetti models suggesting the storm will head that way.
+Parts of the Tampa Bay area remain in Hurricane Eta's cone of uncertainty, with some spaghetti models suggesting the storm will head that way.
 Other models take it slightly further north.

-As of the most recent update from the National Hurricane Center (NHC), Eta is about 315 miles south-southwest of Tampa.
-It was producing maximum sustained winds of 65 mph as it moved north-northeast at 9 mph.
+While the storm may weaken back into a tropical storm later today, a landfall between Tampa Bay and Cedar Key is possible tonight or early tomorrow.

-A storm surge watch is in effect for the Tampa Bay area, and the National Weather Service is warning of flash flooding that could be possible through Friday afternoon.
+A storm surge warning is in effect for the Tampa Bay area, and the National Weather Service is warning of flash flooding that could be possible through Friday afternoon.
+Storm surge warnings were updated Wednesday from the Anclote River to Boca Grande, Florida -- including for the Tampa Bay area.

+Meteorologists now say a 3-5 foot storm surge is possible in the Tampa Bay area.

 As of the latest advisory, these are the watches and warnings in effect: